mtrpcic/WebIRC/README.markdown

 * Twisted v8.2.0+
 * [Mako](http://www.makotemplates.org/)
 * [txwebsockets](https://github.com/gleicon/txwebsockets)
+* A browser that supports the WebSocket protocol

 Once all packages are installed, simply go into the root of the project and type the following into your terminal: